Submission guidelines

 General specifications for submissions

-- Articles length: between 10,000 and 18,000 characters with spaces (including footnotes).
+- Film reviews length: between 1,500 and 3,000 words (including footnotes).

-- Book reviews length: between 3,500 and 10,000 characters with spaces.
+- Book reviews length: between 1,000 and 3,000 words.

 Specifications for style